The purpose of the article is to define what we mean by chemical process control & the objective of controlling a chemical process.

 What are Disturbances?

 Disturbance can be any process variable that can cause the controlled variable to fluctuate.
-Generally, disturbances are those variables on which we have no control.
+Generally, disturbances are those variables over which we have no control.

 What is a Manipulated Variable?